chcosta/arcade/Documentation/Projects/DevOps/CI/Roadmap.md

 - Create an Azure DevOps task that can be used to gather telemetry the Timeline API and move into our database / format

-- Provide guidance on how to capture telemetry
+- Create an dnceng build definition that runs on a scheduled trigger which will be used to gather telemetry on a defined candence (daily? hourly? weekly?)

 ## Phase 3 – Provide reports